 I asked Trent if he would be open to answering a few questions for me and my readers.
 He graciously accepted.
-As I said, there is a lot to be learned from what a new investor has on their mind.
+As I said, there is a lot to be learned from what a beginning dividend investor has on their mind.

 All of the responses to these dividend investor interview questions were written by Trent.
 And proofread by Trent’s wife.

 I offer my sincere thanks to both of them for starting their dividend investing success story with Dividends Diversify.
-And, sharing their plans, hopes, and dreams.
+And, sharing their beginners’ guide to dividend investing.

 Here are my questions and Trent’s responses…

-Why do you want to get started with dividend investing?
+Why do you want to begin dividend investing?

-I decided to get into dividend investing for 3 main reasons.
+I decided to begin dividend investing for 3 main reasons.